 Figure E

-If the Netflix Footage Ingest application does not find any camera or sound rolls in your director you will be warned.
-Please, check your folder directory to ensure MHLs are correctly placed in the directory and select Re-Scan to rescan your directory.
+- Uploads without rolls - If the Netflix Footage Ingest application does not find any camera or sound rolls in your directory, you will be warned before initiating the upload.
+This usually happens because there are no MHLs per camera roll.
+Please, check your folder directory to ensure MHLs are correctly placed in the directory.

-If the Netflix Footage Ingest application detects illegal characters in your folder structure you will be warned.
-Please remove these characters before uploading.
+Invalid characters - If the Netflix Footage Ingest application detects illegal characters in your folder structure, you will be warned before initiating the upload.
+Some characters are not allowed to be uploaded (such as escape characters like ‘\r’).
+Please remove these characters before uploading, especially if they are found in non-rolls directories.
+If the invalid characters are found within rolls, then ensure that the MHL reflects this change.
 Should you wish to use a folder naming convention, you can find the guidelines here.

 - Illegal characters: @ # $ % ^ & * ( ) ` ; : < > ? , [ ] { } / \ ' ” | ~

-If the Netflix Footage Ingest application detects multiple legacy MHLs in a roll you will be warned and will not be able to proceed with your upload.
-Please, check each roll to ensure that there is only one MHLs per roll and then select Re-Scan to rescan your directory.
+- Multiple LEGACY MHLs per roll (does not apply to ascmhl) - If the Netflix Footage Ingest application detects multiple legacy MHLs in a roll you will be warned.
+You will still be able to proceed with your upload, but it is best, to ensure no failure in downstream processes, to ensure.
+Please, check each roll to ensure that there is only one legacy MHL v1 per roll.